 Technically speaking, essential oils are extracted by the distillation of the flowers, stems, and leaves from specific plants that offer unique and desired characteristics.
 Traditionally, low-pressure steam has produced the highest quality oils.
 The same is true for what is referred to as “Full-Spectrum Organic CBD Hemp Oil“

-My initial interest stemmed from learning that regardless of terminology and chemical construction, most all essential oils have antiseptic, antifungal, antiviral and/or antibacterial properties.
+My initial interest stemmed from learning that regardless of terminology and bio-chemical construction, most all essential oils have antiseptic, antifungal, antiviral and/or antibacterial properties.
 It’s the health and general wellness benefits that led me to hemp essential oil and an ever-deepening respect for the Cannabis plant.

 Its vast potential for multitudes of much-needed products ranging from medicine to sustainable farming for its versatile fibers and extracts.
 Hemp essential oil benefits are far-reaching indeed.

 Commonly known through millennia as “hemp”, the Cannabis plant has consistently been revealing its many values to mankind throughout recorded history via its essential amino acids, and essential fatty acids.
+Not to mention clothing and construction materials.

 Among many other nutrients found in Cannabis is a particular globulin legumin protein called edestin which is very close in structure to the globulin in the blood plasma of humans.
+Again we find synergies in bio-chemistry between humans and Cannabis.

 There are two main cannabinoids, organic chemicals found in the Cannabis plant that are the leading sources of medicinal and therapeutic research and treatment.
 The first is Cannabidiol.
 More commonly known as CBD, it is one of over a hundred cannabinoids found in the Cannabis plant.